Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Experimental Results

 \subsection{Metrics and Settings}

-In the experiments, during the attack phase, for each key $k$, we independently run the attack 100 times by randomly picking the leakage traces from the \emph{attacking} set.
-We use the ${Successful\textunderscore Recovery\textunderscore Rate}$~($SRR$) to measure the attack performance, which is the average success probability over \textbf{all} keys:
+During the attack phase, for each key $k$, we independently run the attack 300 times by randomly picking the leakage traces from the \emph{attack} set.
+We use the ${Successful\textunderscore Recovery\textunderscore Rate}$~($SRR$) to measure the attack, which is the average success probability over \textbf{all} keys:

-where ${{P}_{attack}(k)}=\frac{{N_{hit}(k)}}{{N_T}}$.
-Here ${N_T}$ is the number of tests~(in our case, $N_T$=100) and ${N_{hit}(k)}$ stands for how many times that key $k$ is successfully guessed during all ${N_T}$ tests.
-In the following, we will present which noise generation method most efficiently decreases the key recovery rate.

-We defined the EE for an attack in Eq.~\eqref{eq18}.
-In our experiments, we use $EE_{avg}$ to measure the average energy efficiency of the noise generation for \textbf{all} keys, and we define it as:
+where ${{P}_{attack}(K)}=\frac{{N_{hit}(K)}}{{N_T}}$.
+Here ${N_T}$ is the number of tests~(in our case, $N_T$=300) and ${N_{hit}(k)}$ stands for how many times that key $k$ is successfully recovered during all ${N_T}$ tests.
+We defined the EE in Eq.~\eqref{eq18}.
+In our experiments, we use $EE_{avg}$ to measure the average energy efficiency of the noise generation for \textbf{all} keys, which is: